IronVenom/Discord-Bot/README.md

 # Discord Bot
-A Discord Bot made using Python and Discordpy as a pet project.
+A Discord Bot made using Python and Discordpy as a pet project.It's a complete server bot.

 ### External APIs used -
 * IMDBpy